A quantum information method for early universe with non-trivial sound speed: Krylov complexity and Krylov entropy

 Then, we could give their numeric according to Eqs. \eqref{rk1} and \eqref{phik1}.
 Fig. \ref{fig: op s rk} clearly indicates that evolution trend of $r_k$.
 Here, we will give the its corresponding evolution in three periods.

 \textbf{Inflation}: The overall trend of $r_k$ is exponential growth, consistent with previous findings for the case $\xi = 0$, which corresponds to single-field inflation \cite{Zhai:2024odw}.
 Increasing $\xi$ enhances the amplitude of $r_k$.
+The enhancement of the squeezing amplitude $r_k$ in the presence of a non-trivial sound speed can be understood through the modified kinetic structure in Eq. \eqref{ssr}.
+When $c_S^2$ deviates from unity, it effectively modulates the frequency of the Mukhannov-Sasaki variable.
+This modulation triggers a parametric resonance-like effect during the inflationary expansion, leading to the enhancement into the squeezing of quantum states compared to the standard canonical case ($c_S = 1$).
 During the \textbf{RD} era, $r_k$ exhibits similar behavior across different values of $\xi$: it grows and eventually saturates at a constant value.
 Higher values of $\xi$ further amplify the saturation amplitude of $r_k$.
 In the \textbf{MD} era, the amplitude of $r_k$ is also enhanced with larger $\xi$.
 The overall behavior remains consistent: $r_k$ reaches a nearly constant value before resuming growth for $y > 4.5$.

 Regarding the evolution of $\phi_k$, Figs. \ref{fig: op s phi} and \ref{fig: op s phi1} clearly illustrate its behavior as a function of $y$, highlighting significant differences due to inflation.
 We also provide corresponding numerical values across various epochs.
 During \textbf{Inflation}, Fig. \ref{fig: op s phi} shows that $\phi_k$ undergoes substantial changes, with its amplitude being enhanced as $\xi$ increases, particularly for $\xi \ge 0.02$.
 According to the expression for $c_S$ in Eq. \eqref{ssr}, a larger value of $\xi$ results in more pronounced oscillations in $\phi_k$.
 In the \textbf{RD} and \textbf{MD} eras, the case with $\xi = 0.02$ markedly amplifies the amplitude of $\phi_k$, serving as a distinguishing feature between the standard and non-trivial scenarios.
 For other values of $\xi$, similar oscillatory behavior is observed, along with an overall increase in the amplitude of $\phi_k$.
 The evolutionary trends remain consistent across different values of $\xi$.